HAS-Tools-Fall2020/homework-xenidegracia/Submissions/Code_Submission1/ReadMe.md

   ![](assets/ReadMe-25e167b4.png)

-  - When I finally got my "Flow Simulation" plot, I realized that my model is not working well at the beginning of the range that I gave to it, nevertheless it is giving me low values for this dry year, and also has a good coefficient of determination.  **(See Plot #3)**
+  - When I finally got my "Flow Simulation" plot, I realized that my model is not working well at the beginning of the date range that I gave to it, nevertheless it is giving me low flow values for this dry year, and also has a good coefficient of determination.  **(See Plot #3)**

   ![](assets/ReadMe-54a416be.png)

 **2- An explanation of how you generated your forecasts and why (i.e. did you use your AR model or not?)**

-  - In my code I have two methods to obtain my values.
+  - In my code I have two methods to obtain my forecast values.
 The AR based model, and the simple average of the values of 2019.
 However, I decided to go with my AR based model values due to the average forecast is not working as I wish it could.
   - I made a one time shift of the data to do my linear regression.
-I created a function that gives me 16 values of the seasonal forecast and also the values for the weekly forecast.
-After that, - I  made the plots that tell me how is the situation with the model and my data. **(See Plots # 4 and 5)**
+I created a function that gives me 16 values of the seasonal forecast and also the values for the weekly forecast and put that on tables.
+  - I  made the plots that tell me how is the situation with the model and my data. **(See Plots # 4 and 5)**

   ![](assets/ReadMe-6bc4c7dd.png)